Why Consumers Haven’t Been Protected

 How Much Sunscreen Should You Use and How Often Should You Apply It?

 Studies show that most people don’t use enough sunscreen.
-The estheticians in The Plastic Surgery Group’s Albany Skin Care Center, Marika and Ruth, recommend that you apply 1 oz – about a shot glass full, 30 minutes before sun exposure and every 2 hours thereafter.
+The estheticians in The Plastic Surgery Group’s Albany Skin Care Center, recommend that you apply 1 oz – about a shot glass full, 30 minutes before sun exposure and every 2 hours thereafter.
 Over the course of a full day, an individual should have applied about ¼ to ½ of an 8 oz. bottle of liquid sunscreen!
 Of course, you should reapply immediately after swimming, toweling off, or sweating a great deal.

 What To Do Now?